 Over the years I’ve written much about collaboration and cooperation to create a better world, one of harmony among people and planet.
 In June of 2010, I was reviewing Khigh’s World Citizen Proclamation (above) and wondered how I might forward this effort still.
 Khigh passed in 1992, and was a friend and mentor.
 The thought came to mind, “I wonder if the domain ‘planetarycitizens’ was available.
 I honestly didn’t think it would be.
 The .net domain was available.
 The first edition of PlanetaryCitizens.net appeared on the web shortly thereafter.

 The basics of the concept of becoming a Planetary Citizen are displayed below.
 I hope it serves us well for we are all Planetary Citizens looking for ways to make a better world now.
-We are in a most critical and trying time globally.
+We are in a most critical and trying time globally, with conversations like these so necessary to help us rise to a new order.
 How we recognize our capacity for change and embrace it, along with the methods to do so, will determine our continued climb toward a Type 1 Civilization.
 Our world has changed in 2020 and would might have been perfect vision has been clouded by calamity, presenting challenges and opportunities to emerge in a better place.

 Our intention here is to support various initiatives, groups, organizations and people who are doing the work of creating sustainable people and planetary friendly activities, products and services.
 We certainly haven’t found everyone and everything, probably only scratched the surface, yet it is important to acknowledge that there is a growing population of planetary citizens.
 The events of 2020 have repositioned our economy, workforce and way of life.
 New virtual networks are surfacing, with people of passion and purpose gathering to do good and having the skill sets to actual do it.